mulshankar/SensorFusion_EKF_Sankar/ReadME_EFK_Sankar.md

 **Testing**

-As the first step, only LIDAR measurement were used to predict the states.
-The results of simulator testing are shown in image below.
+As the first step, only LIDAR measurement was used to predict the states.
+The results of simulator testing is shown in image below.
 While the performance is OK, the RMSE values are above the target requirement.

 ![alt text][image2]

 The next step was to test only with RADAR data to quantify performance.
-Simulator testing results are shown below.
+Simulator testing results is shown below.
 The RADAR measurement is inherently noisy compared to LIDAR.
 The state estimates are worse than the pure LIDAR case.

 ![alt text][image3]